ibm-cloud-docs/satellite/ts-host-unassigned-unknown.md

 ```
 {: screen}

 The host attach script for your location expires one year from the creation date.
-To make sure that hosts in your location don't have authentication issues, make sure to download a new copy of the host attach script at least once per year and update any unassigned hosts.
+To prevent authentication issues, download a new copy of the host attach script at least once per year and update any unassigned hosts.
 {: tsCauses}